 Produces a vector field or stream line plot for a planar system.

 - Call signatures:

-- Y (X,) – Two 3-element sequences specifying x and y coordinates of a grid.
+Y (3-element sequences, optional, as [start, stop, npts]) – Two 3-element sequences specifying x and y coordinates of a grid.
 These arguments are passed to linspace and meshgrid to generate the points at which the vector field is plotted.
 If absent (or None), the vector field is not plotted.

-- = N or (N, M) (lingrid) – If X0 is given and X, Y are missing, a grid of arrows is produced using the limits of the initial conditions, with N grid points in each dimension or N grid points in x and M grid points in y.
+lingrid (integer or 2-tuple of integers, optional) – Argument is either N or (N, M).
+If X0 is given and X, Y are missing, a grid of arrows is produced using the limits of the initial conditions, with N grid points in each dimension or N grid points in x and M grid points in y.